An Urban Approach to Spain and Europe

 4.3 New challenges for urban management in Europe: climate change, sustainable development, smart technologies,

-- The European Union policies as a tool for urban growth: How have Europe helped Spanish cities?
+o The European Union policies as a tool for urban growth: How has Europe helped Spanish cities?
 The recent economic crisis and its consequences in European and Spanish cities

 5.1 Cities as places of contestation